Carlão (footballer, born 1990): Club career

 Carlão started his career with Atlético-PR in Serie A making four appearances in 2009.
 However to get more first team appearances, he was loaned out to Figueirense and ASA in the following years.
 In 2011, he played for Ipatinga.

 Then Carlão kicked off fis career in Greece, playing for Aiginiakos in Football League.
 However the club was relegated and so he returned to his country, joining Ypiranga PE in 2013.
 After playing for Central, he returned to Greece with Aiginiakos.
-Making 9 appearances for the Greek club, he again came back to his country, joining hands with América PE in 2014.
+Making 9 appearances for the Greek club, he again came back to his country, joining América PE in 2014.